-2. Know not only how to build the apps, but how the whole system you are building fit and interact together in the infrastructure as a whole, and what organizational impact the whole end-to-end system has where it is running.
+2. Know not only how to build the apps, but how the whole system you are building interacts together, within the infrastructure as a whole, and what organizational impact the whole end-to-end system has within the organization.
 Know the big picture.

 3. Socialize, even when you don’t want to, even when it exhausts you.
 People matter.

 4. Don’t stagnate, ever; because technology never will.

 5. Shut off once in a while, and pursue something fun or spiritually satisfying, in my case I enjoy my family, reading and movies.